DevSkillsHQ/transaction-management-backend-level-1/README.md

 The API defines a set of operations for creating and reading account transactions.

-See the [API spec](api-specification.yml) to get the idea of how the service should function.
+See this [API spec](api-specification.yml) to get the idea of how the service should function.

 ## Boilerplate 🗂
 We've added the [Account Management API](api-specification.yml) specification defined in the Open API format and [Cypress](https://www.cypress.io/) test suites to validate the Backend.